BellowingMeadows/BellowingMeadows/README.md

 * Google Remote Developer Tools: Used after deployment for live debugging on mobile devices.
 * [Google Fonts:](https://fonts.google.com/) Provided my site with the 'Syne Mono' and 'JetBrains' fonts.
 * [InVision:](https://www.invisionapp.com/) Used to create all of my wireframes at the beginning of the development process.
-* [Unsplash:](https://unsplash.com/) Provided placeholder image while hero image was being produced.
+* [Unsplash:](https://unsplash.com/) Provided placeholder image while hero image was being produced and a background image on the Souncloud playlist.
 * [W3C CSS Validation Service:](https://jigsaw.w3.org/css-validator/) Confirmed that my CSS is legal.
 * [W3C Markup Validation Service:](https://validator.w3.org/) Confirmed that my HTML code is legal.
 * [WAVE:](https://wave.webaim.org/) Allowed me to evaluate and test the accessibility of the site.